-Entirely off the beaten track and lesser-known than other Greek destinations, Kythira Island is a perfect paradise for relaxing holidays if you’re looking to avoid the Greek crowds, noise, and wild nightlife.
+Entirely off the beaten track and lesser-known than other Greek destinations, Kythira Island is a perfect paradise for relaxing holidays if you want to avoid the Greek crowds, noise, and wild nightlife.
 As a matter of fact, the island suits much better those who enjoy exploring untouched natural landscapes, discovering ruins, old settlements and castles, monasteries, and traditional villages.

 The island features excellent beaches that are not super crowded, even during the peak months of July and August.
 For the same reason, the island maintains quite a moderate price tag, making it a perfect destination for budget holidays in Greece.

 How To Get To Kythira Island, Greece

-The island has a secluded aura that makes it a great destination far from the Ionian Islands.
+The island has a secluded aura, making it a great destination far from the Ionian Islands.
 This great feature can make it also a place not so easy to reach from many popular Greek spots.

-The best way to get to Kythira is traveling by boat from the port of Neapolis, on the south of the Peloponnese.
+The best way to get to Kythira is by boat from the port of Neapolis, south of the Peloponnese.
 There are daily ferry routes, and the trip does not last more than one and a half hours.

 You can also board a boat departing from the port of Gythio, also in the Peloponnese, three times per week.
-A few weekly connections are departing from the small port of Kissamos as well, on the northwestern coast of Crete.
+A few weekly connections are also departing from the small port of Kissamos on the northwestern coast of Crete.

-If you need to reach Kythira from Athens, then bear in mind that there are just a few boats departing from the Port of Piraeus, and only in summer with just one weekly boat service.
+If you need to reach Kythira from Athens, remember that there are just a few boats departing from the Port of Piraeus, and only in summer with just one weekly boat service.
 The best option to reach Kythira from Athens is by taking a bus to Neapolis and then the ferry.

-Kythira Island can also be reached by plane; despite being such a small island, the Kythira island national airport welcomes Athens all year long.
+Kythira Island can also be reached by plane; despite being such a small island, the Kythira island national airport welcomes Athens all year.
 The trip is about an hour.